Learn how your customers think

-Nothing succeeds without attention—movies don’t hit blockbuster status, relationships don’t thrive, teeth don’t get brushed, and leads don’t get generated.
+Nothing succeeds without attention.
+Movies don’t hit blockbuster status, relationships don’t thrive, and leads don’t get generated.

 Grab H.E.R. attention maps

 Full disclosure: I’m a cognitive psychologist.
-And since you’re interested in grabbing people’s attention, I’m going to outline how it works.
+And since every customer journey starts with them noticing you, I’m going to outline how attention works.

 Attention is the brain’s way of deciding what’s important.
 It’s like a series of micro-decisions that unfold from moment to moment.
 And those decisions are guided by something called “priority maps.”